Beware the Bling-Bling

 Putting A Price On Value

 Many people believe the old adage, “you get what you pay for.”
 In some instances this is true, but it’s not a blanket statement we should use to explain the differences between reality and perception.
 Reality is when technology is tried and true by a number of people and there is a consistency to the outcome.
 Perception is like folklore.
 We want to believe it.
 We try to believe it, but regardless of what we want, the fact-of-the-matter is, we can’t wish something into being what it is not.
 In the face of perception, myth and reality become one.
-This juncture is where logical cognition withdraws, and belief in what we so desperately want, takes control.
+This juncture is where logical cognition withdraws, and belief in what we so desperately want takes control.

 In a society driven to deliver the “next best thing since sliced bread,” endurance, testing, user feedback and real-life use can be overlooked.
-The laws of supply and demand can supersede what is a realistic invention and what is simply the perception of what people believe they want and need.
+The laws of supply and demand can supersede what is a real invention and what is simply the perception of what people believe they want and need.
 Even companies that are known as being innovators of desirable technology can slip up from time-to-time and launch a consumer lemon.

 The Cost Of Perception

 In the early 1990’s, Apple created a device called Newton.
 Newton was introduced to the public as the answer for having a mobile, personal desk assistant (PDA.)
 Newton was not inexpensive.
 At its launch in 1993, Newton cost $800 for a device and was so well-received at the time of its introduction at a MacWorld convention, it reportedly sold out within minutes.
 Expectations were high.
 End-users were eager to believe Newton would be an answer to their needs.
 Within the span of the next 12 months, consumers found that Newton was not what it was perceived to be.
 Users reported that Newton was functionally a disaster along with sporting a host of other technological failures, such as lacking sufficient handwriting recognition and poor systems memory.
 Newton was a flash in the pan.
-Albeit, some hardware and software developers, today, believe Newton paved the way for future mobile technology by introducing the modern-day smart phone.
+Albeit, some hardware and software developers, today, believe Newton paved the way for future mobile technology by introducing the modern-day smartphone.

 For all the faults and failures of Newton, it did trigger interest in future opportunities, suspected possibilities and potential uses.
 It wasn’t a useful device in its time, but through present-day ingenuity and creative thinking, Newton may have laid the foundation to innovative thinking about the technology that spawned its functionality.